Waziup/waziup.irrigation-prediction/README.md

 # WaziUps WaziApp: irrigation-prediction
 This application (WaziApp) for the WaziGate predicts irrigation times with help of soil sensors and a weather API (open-meteo).
+A non-technical user guide with general instructions can be obtained from [here](help/user_guide.md).

 ## How to install